 Restaurant Dashboard on your own laptop or computer

-You can now access Restaurant Dashboard through any laptop or computer using the Google Chrome web browser.
+You can now access Restaurant Dashboard through any laptop or computer by using a Google Chrome web browser.
 Read the instructions and tips below to get started.
 If you need Chrome, click the link below.

 Get your laptop or desktop set up